-Banca Sistema uses a number of security measures to guarantee the safety of your data.
-You can help to increase the level of security, and protect yourself against computer fraud:
+Banca Sistema takes a number of security measures to guarantee that your data and information are secure.
+You yourself can also help to increase this level of security, and protect yourself against computer fraud:

 Phishing, which relates to the theft of digital identity, is one of the most common forms of computer fraud.
-It consists of the sending of emails that simulate official communications from a bank, and ask the recipient to disclose confidential information which is then used illegally.
-The emails usually contain a link leading to a website similar to the original site of the Bank, where the user is asked to enter his or her account details.
-The request is often justified by faults in the Bank's information systems, which require confirmation of the customer's data.
-Often, the email will contain a threat of suspension of the service if no reply is given, or will tell the customer that the account will be closed unless the requested data is provided.
+It involves emails being sent that masquerade as official communications from a bank, and ask the recipient to disclose confidential information which is then used illegally.
+The emails usually contain a link to a website similar to the original site of the bank, where the user is asked to enter his or her account details.
+The reason given for this request often relates to faults in the bank's IT systems, which require confirmation of the customer's data.
+Often, the email will contain a threat of suspension of the service if no reply is given, or will inform the customer that the account will be closed unless the requested data is provided.

 How to recognise phishing emails:

-- Usually, this type of email is not customised and will contain a generic request for personal information.
+- Usually, this type of email is not personalised and will contain a generic request for personal information

-- The email often refers to an email address, rather than the recipient's name and surname
+- The email often refers to an email address, and does not mention the recipient's name and surname

 - It contains spelling errors and poor grammar